4d-for-ios/4D-Mobile-App-Server-old/Documentation/Classes/PushNotification.md

-# Push 🔔
+# PushNotification 🔔

-Utility methods to send push notifications to different recipients.
+Utility class to send a push notification to one or multiple recipients.

 ## Usage

+First of all, you will need to instanciate the `PushNotification` class with an authentication object.

-To use the send() function from PushNotification class, you will need to build a notification object, a recipients object, and an authentication object.
+To use the `send()`  and `sendAll()` functions from `PushNotification` class, you need a notification object that defines the content to send, and recipients.

 ### Build authentication object

+---

-In order to use the component to send push notification, it is required to have an authentication file AuthKey_XXXX.p8 from Apple.
+In order to use the component to send push notification, it is required to have an authentication file `AuthKey_XXXX.p8` from Apple.
-This file has to be placed in component's Resources/script folder next to authScriptArgs.sh file.
+This file has to be placed in component's `Resources/script` folder.
-It is important to note what are $authKey, $authKeyId and teamId refering to.
+It is important to note what are `$authKey`, `$authKeyId` and `$teamId` refering to.

 <a href="../Generate_p8.md">Check how to generate .p8 key file</a>

 ```4d
-$authKey="AuthKey_XXXYYY.p8"  // name of the file
+$authKey:=File("/RESOURCES/scripts/AuthKey_XXXYYY.p8")  // AuthKey file
-$authKeyId=AuthKey_XXXYYY   // is the second part of $authKey filename
+$authKeyId=AuthKey_XXXYYY  // is the second part of the AuthKey filename
 $teamId=TEAM123456  // is the team related to the AuthKey file
 ```

 ```4d